Building Community for Conservation

 The Scientific Method at Work

-Join professional biologists and botanists in monitoring marsh and agricultural lands at Freshwater Slough.
+Join biologists and botanists in monitoring marsh and agricultural lands at Freshwater Slough.
 Students participating in our biological monitoring program will collect data each year regarding the hydrology, soil chemistry, water quality and wildlife of Freshwater Farms Reserve.
-This site is a 54-acre plot bordered by Freshwater Slough and including Wood Creek, both of which eventually enter Humboldt Bay.
+This site is a 74-acre plot bordered by Freshwater Slough and including Wood Creek, both of which eventually enter Humboldt Bay.
 The property includes approximately 19 acres of pastureland historically used to graze cattle.
 In fall 2009 this site was restored to provide 35 acres of native brackish and freshwater marsh habitat.
 Data from successive years will be used to evaluate and predict biological and chemical changes resulting from restoration activities at the site and will evaluate the naturalization process of the newly created wetland.
 All curricula are aligned with Science content standards for California Schools.
 Events are free though transportation is not included.
 Field trips for biological monitoring are offered throughout the year, weather permitting.
-Contact our outreach coordinator to check for availability in our monitoring schedule.

 We provide a hands-on outdoor education program available to teens in northern California.
 Numerous outdoor activities are offered to engage teens in our community including kayaking trips, naturalist-led interpretive hikes, and native plant restoration days.
 Our program integrates principles of rural land management and economic sustainability with those of ecology and conservation.